juanis2112/Spyder-Workshop/README.md

 # Spyder Workshop

-The main goal of this workshop is to explore some of the Spyder scientific Python environment's core functionality for scientific programming.
+The main goal of this workshop is to explore some of the Spyder IDE's core functionality for scientific programming.
-We will work on data visualization, analysis and prediction using packages like Pandas, Matplotlib and Scikit-learn over a dataset of historical weather observations from 2006 to 2016.
+We will work on data visualization, analysis and prediction using Python packages like Pandas, Matplotlib and Scikit-learn over a dataset of historical weather observations from 2006 to 2016.

 ## Prerequisites